 - Administer the National Honor Society for Dance Arts program

 - Raise money to benefit local dance initiatives and charity programs

 - Sponsor guest teaching artists and other enrichment activities

 - Host professional and career development networking events with the NDEO state affiliate and other professional local organizations

 - Provide social opportunities for intellectual and creative exchange of ideas

-Moderator: Mrs. King
+Moderator: Ms. Cindy King